 Kim Roland, LCSW, School Social Worker

 Clothing Students in Need

 This national philanthropic program was founded in 1958 with humble beginnings as a clothes closet in a Los Angeles schoolroom after Ruth Ann Montgomery, then a teacher, discovered that members of one family were alternating their days in school because they had to share clothes and there were not enough to go around.
 Nationally in the last year, the Operation School Bell program provided 330,000 children with clothing and school supplies.

-For the fiscal year ending May 31, 2019, Assistance League of Atlanta worked with social workers in 235 area elementary and middle schools to provide 5,168 students with a week’s worth of school clothing.
-Of those served, 2,198 were homeless or fire victims.
-An additional 9,549 students received selected items of clothing and hygiene kits.
-In total, we were able to help 14,707 in this fiscal year.
+For the fiscal year ending May 31, 2020, Assistance League of Atlanta worked with social workers in 235 area elementary and middle schools to provide 4,709 students with a week’s worth of school clothing.
+Of those served, 1,789 were homeless or fire victims.
+An additional 5,626 students received selected items of clothing and hygiene kits.
+In total, we were able to help 10,335 in this fiscal year.
 For many students these are the first new school clothes they have ever worn.
 (Note: This was less than the previous school year as the schools closed in March 2020 due to the COVID-19 pandemic.)

 Click here for a heartwarming story, titled Two Tons of Warmth.